-As of December 31, 2018, Unitil owned, through its natural gas and electric distribution utilities, five utility operation centers located in New Hampshire, Maine and Massachusetts.
-In addition, the Company's real estate subsidiary, Unitil Realty, owns the Company's corporate headquarters building and the land on which it is located.
-In May 2018, Fitchburg relocated to its new operating center in Lunenburg on a 15 acre property owned by Unitil.
+As of December 31, 2019, Unitil owned, through its natural gas and electric distribution utilities, five utility operation centers located in New Hampshire, Maine and Massachusetts.
+In addition, the Company's real estate subsidiary, Unitil Realty, owns the Company's corporate headquarters building and the land on which it is located in Hampton, New Hampshire.
+In August 2019, Unitil Energy purchased 11.7 acres of land for a new operating center in Exeter, New Hampshire.